legoj/jgrun/README.md

 # jgrun
+commandline program to run another program on different user credential.

+## background
-commandline program to run another program on different user credential. it could serve as *runas* command alternative on areas where you need to execute background tasks on different user accounts like on task automations. jgrun allows you to specify a clear-text password or an encrypted one.
+there are several situations where you need to run tasks in the background with no user interaction on a different user accounts e.g. task automations, testing etc. this utility was created to replace the *runas* command and allows you to specify a clear-text password or an encrypted one on the commandline. it doesnt have any GUI or other more functions like other available runas alternatives in the internet; and is designed to be made simple and small in footprint.

 ### Usage: